occ2vec: A principal approach to representing occupations using natural language processing: Methodology

 \section{Methodology}

-In this section, we present our general approach to measuring any definable target characteristic of an occupation by quantifying the similarity between two vectors that represent the occupation and the target characteristic, respectively.
-The occupation vectors are text embeddings generated by our preferred NLP method that heavily rely on the plethora of occupation-specific information provided by the O*NET.
+In this section, we present our principal approach to measuring any definable target characteristic of an occupation by quantifying the similarity between two vectors that represent the occupation and the target characteristic, respectively.
+The occupation vectors are text \textit{embeddings} (more intuition below) generated by our preferred NLP method that heavily rely on the plethora of occupation-specific information provided by the O*NET, and thus, our approach essentially transforms every occupation into a high-dimensional vector that captures the tasks and attributes of the occupation.
 Similar, the vector of the target characteristic is a text embedding of its definition that can in principle be provided by any objective and reliable source of information, e.g., international standards or dictionaries.
-Intuitively, our approach transforms every occupation into a high-dimensional vector for which reason we call it an \textbf{occupation2vec} framework.
-The characteristic of interest, say the `greenness' of occupations, is similarly transformed into a high-dimensional vector, which allow us to compute a measure of similarity of the two vectors; one vector representing a particular occupation and one vector representing the characteristic.
+The characteristic of interest, say the \textquote{greenness} of occupations, is thereby also transformed into a high-dimensional vector, which allow us to compute a measure of similarity of the two vectors; one vector representing a particular occupation and one vector representing the characteristic.